ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 entrusting some of your data with a third-party service.
 Even if they are ethical now.
 I remember a time not so long ago, when I had a positive impression about Google and its "Don't be evil" tag line[^evil].
 I keep archives of my Mastodon account[^archive] and will soon add expiration to my posts.
+I also have this idea:

+<iframe src="https://mastodon.acc.sunet.se/@ashwinvis/102518020982921035/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://mastodon.acc.sunet.se/embed.js" async="async"></script>

 #### Appendix: mass tweet deletion